Alert Source Discuss

 function transferLimitOf(uint256 tokenId) public view override returns (uint256) {

-require(_exists(tokenId), "ERC7634: Nonexistent token");
+require(_exists(tokenId), "ERC7634: nonexistent token");

 return _transferLimits[tokenId];